scrapinghub/scrapy-mosquitera/docs/examples.rst

   [...]

-Here comes ``PaginationMixin``, which is a mixin with a group of decorators to control the logic of requesting the next page.
+Here comes :ref:`PaginationMixin <mixin>` which is a mixin specialize for these cases.
-It has an interesting flow, which could be summarized as:

-   1. At the listing parsing method, every item page request is yielded.
-      Each request is marked to be associated with the current response and any pagination requests is enqueued.
-   2. At the item parsing method, the matching logic is applied and each valid item and its related request is registered.
-   3. After comparing the yielded requests at step 1 and the requests which yielded valid items at step 2, the mixin decides to dequeue the next page request only if every request yielded a valid item.

-So to see it in action in a comparable way with the first example, let's start using their decorators.
+To see it in action in a comparable way with the first example, let's start using their decorators.
+:meth:`@PaginationMixin.register_requests <.PaginationMixin.register_requests>`
-``@PaginationMixin.register_requests`` has to be applied to the listing parsing method.
+has to be applied to the listing parsing method.

 .. code-block:: python